-Focus your attention on credit cards designed for people with credit scores that are fair or below.
-You have a number of options to explore:
+Focus your attention on credit cards designed for those with credit scores that are fair or below.
+You have several options to explore:

-These cards function just like unsecured credit cards except you put down a cash deposit that guarantees the credit line.
-If you fall behind on payments, the issuer can claim the money owed from the funds held in deposit.
+These cards function just like unsecured credit cards except you put down a cash deposit to guarantee the credit line.
+If you fall behind on payments, the issuer can claim the money you owe from the funds it holds in deposit.
 Luckily, there are plenty of secured cards to choose from.

 Many, like the Citi® Secured Mastercard®, don’t offer rewards programs.
-A few do, though, including the Capital One Quicksilver Secured Cash Rewards Credit Card which offers unlimited 1.5% cash back on every purchase.
+A few do, though, including the Capital One Quicksilver Secured Cash Rewards Credit Card, which offers unlimited 1.5 percent cash back on every purchase.

-Depending on the issuer, it may automatically be converted into an unsecured account if you manage the card well for a certain number of months.
-At that point you will get your deposit back.
-In other cases, you will get your deposit back when you close the card with a zero balance due.
+Depending on the issuer, your secured card may automatically be converted into an unsecured account if you manage it well for a certain number of months.
+At that point you’ll get your deposit back.
+In other cases, you’ll get your deposit back when you close the card with a zero balance due.

-You may also open an unsecured credit card that is marketed to people with low credit scores.
-The credit limits for these subprime cards are typically short, but can grow over time with responsible use.
+You may also open an unsecured credit card geared toward those with low credit scores.
+The credit limits for these subprime cards are typically short but can grow over time with responsible use.
 Though a few come with rewards programs, many do not.
-For example, the Avant Credit Card doesn’t offer rewards, but Capital One Walmart Rewards® Mastercard® allows you to earn between 1% and 5% cash back depending on where you use it.
+For example, the Avant Credit Card doesn’t offer rewards, but the Capital One Walmart Rewards® Mastercard® allows you to earn between 1 percent and 5 percent cash back depending on where you use it.

 Commonly known as store cards or retail cards, credit cards you can only use at specific retailers can have more forgiving qualification standards than general purpose cards you can use anywhere.
 Department stores such as Kohl’s, JCPenney and Dillards will consider credit card applicants with fair credit.
-If your credit scores are very low, the Fingerhut Credit Account may work for you.
-Retails cards often charge high interest rates, so be careful to pay your balance in full each month.
+Retail cards often charge high interest rates, so be careful to pay your balance in full each month.

-One benefit of being a credit union member is that they may grant you an unsecured credit card even if you have credit problems.
-There are a number of credit union credit cards that anyone can get.
-To apply, you would have to become a member of the credit union, which just entails opening a savings or checking account.
-These nonprofit financial institutions have a mission to help their members get ahead, which can include rebuilding credit.
+One benefit of being a credit union member is that the institution may grant you an unsecured credit card even if you have credit problems.
+There are numerous credit union credit cards that anyone can get.
+To apply, you’ll have to become a member of the credit union, which might be as simple as opening a savings or checking account.
+These nonprofit financial institutions have a mission to help their members get ahead, which can include aiding them in rebuilding their credit.

 Other options you have